iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/tools/messaging/bitchat.md

 - Native iOS, macOS, and Android apps with public source code on [GitHub](https://github.com/permissionlesstech/bitchat)

 Use Bitchat when off-grid, local, or censorship-resistant messaging matters more than mainstream convenience.
 For everyday encrypted messaging with a broader contact base, Signal is still the easier default.

+Treat Bitchat as an off-grid and local-resilience tool, not a general Signal replacement.
+It may be useful when nearby local communication matters more than mainstream reach, but high-risk users should verify current audits, protocol documentation, device exposure risks, and operational-security assumptions before relying on it.